zeedif/arcane-artifex/README.md

 # EN

-## _This module enables communication between Foundry VTT and an instance of Stable Diffusion installed on the same machine_
+## _This module enables communication between Foundry VTT and an instance of Automatic 1111 webUI Stable Diffusion installed on the same machine_

 Before launching Foundry and your world where this module will reside, you'll need to start Stable Diffusion with these options:
 <br>